Andrewbre/Capstone2-TeBucks/README.md

 Congratulations—you've landed a job with TEBucks, whose product is an online payment service for transferring "TE bucks" between friends.
 However, they don't have a product yet.
 You've been tasked with writing a RESTful API server and command-line application.

+The front-end of TEBucks has been completed for you and it is hosted at https://tebucks.netlify.app/

 ## Use cases

 ### Required use cases